null

 Changes in Health Management of Horses with Growing Age

-Like humans, horses need better care and health management, as they grow older.
+Like humans, horses need better care and health management as they grow older.
 The average life span of a horse is between 25 to 30 years.
-And although you cannot control the health problems that arise due to increasing age, you can provide your beloved horse with additional care that can stop these problems from becoming a full-blown equine medical condition.
+And although you cannot control the health problems that are arising due to the increasing age, but you can provide them with additional care which can stop these problems from becoming a full-blown medical condition.
+The best way to make sure your horse is doing fine is by regular checkups to the veterinarian and proper diet using the Great Gut Horse Probiotics.

-This is because digestive enzymes slow down with aging that ultimately causes malnutrition, because food nutrients do not reach the tissues.
-Food that is not digested either passes out through feces or gets fermented, which can cause laminitis or colic.
+As the horse ages, a number of digestive problems arise.
+Diarrhea, weight loss, and electrolyte imbalances are common issues which begin in the small intestine.
+This is because the making of digestive enzymes slows down with age, causing malnutrition, because the food nutrients do not reach the tissues.
+The food that is not digested either passes out through feces or gets fermented, which can cause laminitis or colic.

 Reduction in Saliva Production